IceHe/lib/mac/initialize-mac.md

 **Based on macOS**

-- The documentation was recently used on macOS version : **Monterey** - 12.0.1 .
+- The author used this guide recently on macOS version : **Monterey** - 12.0.1

 ## Guidelines